Ali La Pointe: Activity within the FLN

 From left to right, at the back: Djamila Bouhired, Yacef Saâdi, Hassiba Ben Bouali. front: Samia Lakhdari, Petit Omar, Ali la Pointe with a gun in his hand and Zohra Drif.

-In late 1955, Ali la Pointe was introduced to Yacef Saâdi, who was the deputy of Larbi Ben M'hidi, the head of the FLN for Algiers (aka Zone autonome d'Alger, autonomous zone of Algiers) during the Algerian War.
+In late 1955, Ali la Pointe was introduced to Yacef Saâdi, who was the deputy of Larbi Ben M'hidi, the head of the FLN for Algiers (known as the Zone autonome d'Alger, 'autonomous zone of Algiers) during the Algerian War.
 Yacef Saâdi "decided to test him", trusting him with the execution of a snitch on the evening of their meeting.
 Recruited for his "formidable qualities as a killer", he became "the chief assassin" for the FLN.

 He was notably responsible for what was referred to as a "line-up of the Casbah underworld with the nationalist terrorist movement" from an article by The New York Times.
 After some figures of the local underworld suspected of being informants were executed, such as Rafai Abdelkader, Said Bud Abbot, and Hocine Bourtachi, he "sowed terror" in the Casbah by applying "revolutionary instructions, such as not allowing drinking alcohol or smoking".

-On 30 September 1956, two bombs exploded in two public places in Algiers, the Milk Bar and the Cafétaria, killing four and wounding fifty-two.
+On 30 September 1956, two bombs exploded in two public places in Algiers, the Milk Bar and the Cafétaria, killing 4 and wounding 52.
 They were planted by Zohra Drif and Samia Lakhdari, respectively, while a third bomb, planted by Djamila Bouhired at the Air France terminal, did not explode.
 These events mark the beginning of the Battle of Algiers.
 These three women, along with Djamila Bouazza, also planted a bomb on 26 January 1957 at the Coq Hardi brewery, part of the “bombs network” headed by Yacef Saâdi, assisted by Ali la Pointe.

 Legacy and commemoration

-The character of Ali la Pointe is portrayed in the Italian-Algerian film The Battle of Algiers by Brahim Haggiag.
+The character of Ali la Pointe is portrayed in the Italian-Algerian film The Battle of Algiers by Brahim Hadjadj.
 The director, Gillo Pontecorvo, describes him as "the hero of one of the most important and symbolic episodes of the Algerian war and, by extension, of Algerian national mythology".
 The film transforms him into an 'emblematic figure of the Battle of Algiers' and a 'martyr' of the Algerian national cause.

 Statue of Ali La Pointe on the eponymous square in Miliana.

 On November 1st, 2019, he was commemorated by Algérie Poste on a stamp, part of a series honoring the martyrs of the Algerian war.